college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

         Use the script under the Feature Generation python E3FP_Gen.py

 7. GPCR feature compilation using the KNIME workflow to make a feature matrix:
-a.
-To generate a feature matrix.
-The four files are required.
+    a) To generate a feature matrix using the KNIME Workflow, the following four files are required.

     i.
-GPCR generic residue number file from 4(a(iii)). ii.
-Interaction feature file (*.ifp) from 5(a) or 6(f). iii.
-Pocket feature file (*.txt) from 5(b) or 6(g). iv.
-Ligand feature file (*.csv) from 5(c) or 6(h).
+GPCR generic residue number file from `4(a(iii))`.

+    ii.
+Interaction feature file `*.ifp` from `5(a) or 6(f)`.

+    iii.
+Pocket feature file `*.txt` from `5(b) or 6(g)`.

+    iv.
+Ligand feature file `*.csv` from `5(c) or 6(h)`.

-b.
-This KNIME workflow process the supplied file and tag each amino acid residue according to their TMs and finally save all the features into the *.csv file.
+    b) This KNIME workflow process the supplied file and tag each amino acid residue according to their `TMs` and finally save all the features into the `*.csv file`.

-Use the following KNIME workflow to process the input file.
+        Use the following KNIME workflow under Feature Embedding to process the all the above 4 input file.
         GPCR_PLIP_KNIME_WORKFLOW.knwf

-8. After receiving the feature matrix, the various machine learning model can be built using the following Jupyter Notebook.
-However, this notebook shows the best-selected model (Logistic Regression).
+8. After receiving the feature matrix from `step.7`, the various machine learning model can be built using the following Jupyter Notebook.
+However, this notebook shows the best-selected model from binary and multiclass.

+        Use `train, validate and test` the binary and multiclass classification model, the following Jupyter Notebook file under Model Building Folder can be used.

         BINARY_OPT_GPCR_PLIP_CLASSIFICATION_MODELS.ipynb
         MULTICLASS_OPT_GPCR_PLIP_CLASSIFICATION_MODELS.ipynb

    Here are the classification metrics best on 10-fold cross validation.